botahamec/exun/README.md

 `Result::unexpect`.

 * `alloc`: This is needed for `RawUnexpected` and `UnexpectedError` to hold string messages.
-This can be done with `Result::unexpect_mshg`.
+This can be done with `Result::unexpect_msg`.
 Without this, only the equivalent of `Result::unexpect_none` can be constructed.

 To disable these features: